The Real New Testament Church

 The stipulations of the Eternal Covenant were initiated between the members of the Godhead before the foundation of the world and fulfilled in time.
 Redemptive in nature, they included the willing death of the Son, His resurrection by the Father, and their application to fallen humanity by the Spirit.

 The ratification of the Eternal Covenant was also fulfilled in time.
-It was accomplished through the event commonly referred to as the “Last Supper.”
+It was accomplished shortly before the death of the Son through the event commonly referred to as the “Last Supper.”

 Ratification